atrocore/atropim-docs/en/faq/general.md

 Technically speaking, all AtroPIM modules are developed for AtroCore and will therefore also be compatible with other AtroCore-based solutions.

 It is up to the user to decide which AtroCore applications he wants to use in one instance at the same time.
-It is currently possible to use AtroPIM together with a full-fledged CRM in one instance.

-Apart from AtroPIM, we are not aware of any other solution that combines CRM and PIM in one system.